ahmedmohamedbekhit1/hybrid_crypto_project/README.md

 # Hybrid Cryptography Project

-## Abstract
+## Overview

-This project is an enterprise-grade reference implementation of a Hybrid Cryptography CLI designed for academic review, professional audit, and production-minded engineering.
-It demonstrates a secure hybrid encryption architecture combining classical RSA, authenticated AES-256-GCM symmetric encryption, and a pluggable post-quantum KEM abstraction (Kyber via liboqs if available) with a safe mock fallback.
+This repository provides a Hybrid Cryptography command-line tool that combines classical RSA, AES-256-GCM for authenticated encryption, and a pluggable post-quantum KEM adapter.
+A secure mock adapter is available for development when a native PQ backend is not installed.

 ## Architecture Overview